pgonzaleznetwork/salesforce-feature-flags/README.md

 #### Simple brut force approach

-If you simply one to set the value of a flag to `true` or `false` at test time, without relaying on existing custom permissions or metadata types, simply use the static `FeatureFlags.setMockValue('mockedFeatureValue', true);` method, as follows
+If you simply want to set the value of a flag to `true` or `false` at test time, without relaying on existing custom permissions or metadata types, simply use the static `FeatureFlags.setMockValue('mockedFeatureValue', true);` method, as follows

 ```java
 @IsTest